reposited/aboutME/README.md

 » About Me

     » Hello, my name is Repo (Reposited), welcome to my hub (no pun intended).
-        My socials will be listed here periodically since over time.
+        My socials will be listed here periodically since aliases may change.
-        Aliases may change.

     » [SOCIAL-MEDIA]
         Github: @reposited